 All staff have a responsibility to provide a safe environment in which children can learn.

 All staff working directly with children must read and ensure they understand at least Part One of KCSiE.
-Those staff that do not work directly with children must read and ensure they understand either at least Part One or Annex A of KCSiE together with Annex B. The Trust Board, SCC and Suffolk Safeguarding Partnership take the view that it should only be those staff that do not have regular contact with children in school, e.g. cleaners who come in out of school hours, who are expected to only read the condensed version of Part One of KCSiE (Annex A).
+Those staff that do not work directly with children must read and ensure they understand either at least Part One or Annex A of KCSiE.
+(School to determine stance on this and ensure it is accurately reflected in school CP policy)8

-All staff must ensure they are familiar with the systems within school which support safeguarding, including The Child Protection and Safeguarding Policy, The Code of Conduct, The Behaviour Policy, the safeguarding response to children who go missing from education, and the role of the DSL (including the identity of the DSL and any deputies).
+All staff must ensure they are familiar with the systems within school which support safeguarding, including the child protection and safeguarding policy, the code of conduct/staff behaviour policy, the behaviour policy, the safeguarding response to children who go missing from education, and the role of the DSL (including the identity of the DSL and any deputies).
 These will be explained to all staff on induction.

-All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
-All staff should maintain a belief that 'it could happen here' where safeguarding is concerned and if staff have any concerns about a child's welfare they must act on them immediately.
+All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may need help or protection.
+All staff should maintain a belief that 'it could happen here' where safeguarding is concerned and if staff have any concerns about a child's welfare, they must act on them immediately.